Victoria-FZ-eng/java-fundamentals/README.md

 3. Create method to read a js file and find the errors of missing semi-colon.
 4. Run tests for all methods .

+## lab04 /skipped

+## lab06 /01-8
+1. Creating classes for resturants and reviews
+2. Creating constructors for each
+3. Use Association to associate the review to the resturant
+4. Tests all methods.